 As seen here, the first heading (the most general one) is centered within the margins, not underlined, and only the first letter of each major word is capitalized.
-Place an extra double-spaced line before centered headings that do not begin at the top of the page.
-Text should follow on the next one double spaced line below the heading.
-The length of a title on any given line should not exceed 5"; if the title is lengthy, divide the title into two or more lines and type the lines single spaced in the inverted pyramid style (see below).
+Place an extra double-spaced line before/above centered headings that do not begin at the top of the page.
+Text should follow on the next double spaced line below the heading.
+If the title is lengthy, divide it into two or more lines and single space (see below).